knox135/group-project-2/README.md

 UCI Machine Learning Repository
 Discover datasets around the world!

-# Instructions
+# Instructions:
 1. Install the requirements

 2. Run main.ipynb file

-# Conclusion
+# Conclusion:
 We were sucessful in predicting to a 93.6% balanced accuracy score for our RandomForestClassifier tuned model.
+Our initial baseline Balanced Test Score from the data was 35%, with a 65% balanced difference.
+We were able to improve our model predictions to 93%, with a 3.6% balanced difference, greatly improving our model predictability and usability.

-Baseline and best score summary visualilaztion.
+Baseline, best parameters, and best score summary visualizations.